minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

               static_configs:
               - targets: [minio.example.net]

+- Set the ``scrape_interval`` to an appropriate duration for your environment.
+  If you are scraping a large number of metrics, you may need to increase the ``scrape_interval`` to ensure the scraping operation completes before the next time period.

 - Set the ``job_name`` to a value associated to the MinIO deployment.

   Use a unique value to ensure isolation of the deployment metrics from any others collected by that Prometheus service.